Post 16 Glossary

 Speaker

 The Presiding Officer of the Assembly.
-The Assembly elects the Speaker on a cross-community basis, to preside over (chair) plenary meetings of the Assembly.
+The Assembly elects the Speaker on a cross-community basis (see cross-community support), to preside over (chair) plenary meetings of the Assembly.
 The Speaker makes sure that the rules governing how the Assembly operates are followed at all times.
 The Speaker determines whether Bills are within the legislative competence of the Assembly (deal with devolved matters and comply with human rights and equality legislation).
 He/she chairs the Business Committee, which schedules plenary business and recommends membership of Committees.
-He/she also has a role in selecting questions and deciding whether to allow Questions for Urgent Oral Answer.
+He/she also has a role in selecting oral questions and deciding whether to allow Questions for Urgent Oral Answer.
 The Speaker usually maintains a politically neutral stance and does not vote on any matter in the Assembly Chamber.
 See Cross-community Support.

 Stages